-- To be well versed in the evidence base that supports the management approach/es in their dedicated area of professional physiotherapy practice;
+- Be well versed in the evidence base that supports the management approach/es in their specific area/s of professional physiotherapy practice;

 - Critically review and reflect on the management approach/es applied and demonstrate adaptation as appropriate;

-- Integrate the ICF* model of health and disability in assessment and management in their dedicated area of professional physiotherapy practice;
+- Integrate the ICF* model of health and disability in assessment and management in their specific area/s of professional physiotherapy practice;

 - Apply new learning approaches to inform changes in clinical practice.